OWASP/threat-dragon/README.md

 ### Run the application

-When running on Windows, and during development, the front-end and back-end can be started separately in "watch" mode using commands : `npm run dev:server` and `npm run dev:vue`.
+When running on Windows, and during development, the front-end and back-end can be started separately in "watch" mode using commands : `pnpm run dev:server` and `pnpm run dev:vue`.
-Alternatively, if running on Linux or MacOS, start both the back-end server and the front-end application from the top directory using : `npm start`.
+Alternatively, if running on Linux or MacOS, start both the back-end server and the front-end application from the top directory using : `pnpm start`.

 With both front and back end running, access with a browser at http://localhost:8080/

 ### Stop the application

-If using `npm start`, stop both the back-end server and the front-end application from the top directory: `npm stop`.
+If using `pnpm start`, stop both the back-end server and the front-end application from the top directory: `pnpm stop`.
 Otherwise break out of both the server and vue front-end.

 ### Docker (local build)